RealFoxerity/Teacher-Tool/README.md

 # NOTE

 at insert and at startup date change CRASHES THE APP if the folders are empty!
+(3.7 updated and 4.0 removes this bug)
 ## Current version: 3.7
+## Current Debug Version: 4.0 (currently testing for bugs)
+### I am not responsible for any problems that may arise while using this tool
+### Only for educational purposes